jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 number of sub phases to model more complex behaviours.
 An interesting example of this is SystemVerliog, which defines its execution semantics in terms of multi-phase discrete event simulation.
-Roughly, a design or test bench defines a set of stateful processes that respond to changes on their inputs to product outputs.
+Roughly, a design or test bench defines a set of stateful processes that respond to changes on their inputs to produce outputs.
 Every change in state of a net or variable causes processes sensitive to them to be evaluated.
 There may be many steps of evaluation to produce a final output for the timestep.
 The timestep is divided into a fixed set of